 1 month after I started my backlink experiment, someone created a website with the exact keyword I was targeting for (with the .com) and they were quickly ranked in the first page AND IN THE FIRST SPOT of Google.
 It was unbelievable for me, because supposedly, we wouldn’t see more of this sites on the first page.
 However, being honest, the site has relevant content and a comparison that while I think it’s not as deep as the one I wrote, it’s still good enough.

 Do they deserve it?
 Who knows.
 I’m no one to decide that, but I know for sure that if the same article was published on any other blog it wouldn’t be ranking on the first spot.

-I know they have relevant content and an exact match domain, but they have no CF or Citation Flow (read more about how to know the Page Rank in real time with Citation Flow) and the domain was basically new, with no content before.
+I know they have relevant content and an exact match domain, but they have no CF or Citation Flow (I nowadays check out the domain metrics with Ahrefs) and the domain was basically new, with no content before.
 It’s got a landing page and an about page, and that’s pretty much all.
 Oh and yeah, they have affiliate links to blueHost and Squarespace.
 I know they should be making at least $500 per month, because I have been there in the first or second spot for that keyword and that’s what I was earning (without Bluehost affiliate links).

 All this brings me to point number 2.

 Remember all those guys preaching about always create new content, publish X times per week and that kind of stuff?
 Well, it works.
 And you know it.
 However let me explain you why this is relevant to my backlink experiment.